arph226/BAE305-SP25-Lab1/README.md

 2. Measure and verify the capacitance of various capacitors.
 - We measured the capacitance of each provided capacitor using the Fluke DMM in DC capacitance mode.
 - We determined capacitance expected values by reading the values on each capacitor and using the letter chart to determine tolerance
-- Observed whether polarity affects the measurement of the electrolytic capacitor by changing the switching where the terminals of the DMM were connected on the capacitor.
+- Observed whether polarity affects the measurement of the electrolytic capacitor by changing where the terminals of the DMM were connected on the capacitor (switching -/+).
 3. Measure and verify the voltage output of the DCPS.
 - We measured the voltage output of the DCPS by connecting the power supply leads to the respective voltage port we were measuring.
 - Using the DMM in DC Voltage mode, we measured voltage for the 3.3V, 5V, and 12V outputs and compared the results to the expected value.